Skip to main content

 1.10 Running PERMANOVA

 To run PERMANOVA on the Ekofisk data, click on the resemblance matrix and select PERMANOVA+ > PERMANOVA.
 In the PERMANOVA dialog box (Fig. 1.9), leave the defaults for all options, except (Num. permutations: 9999) & (Permutation method: $\bullet$Unrestricted permutation of raw data).
-Although any of the available methods of permutation offered by PERMANOVA are sound (see the section Methods of permutation below), permutation of raw data will provide an exact test for a simple one-way design.
+Although any of the available methods of permutation offered by PERMANOVA are sound (see the section Methods of permutation), permutation of raw data will provide an exact test for a simple one-way design.
 In addition, although the default for the number of permutations is 999, it is clearly desirable to perform as many permutations as reasonable time will allow.
 Power and precision increase with increases in the number of permutations ( Hope (1968) ).
 Manly (2006) , (pp. 94-98), suggested that, to draw inferences at a significance level of 0.05, P-values should be calculated using at least 999 permutations, whereas 4999 permutations should be done to draw inferences at a level of 0.01.
 The ever-increasing speed of personal computers generally allows a large number to be chosen here for most designs with moderate sample sizes.
 Recall also that PERMANOVA obtains a random subset of all possible permutations, so will not necessarily reproduce exactly the same P-value for a given test if the analysis is run again.
 However, any such difference from one run to the next will be small (in the 3rd decimal place for 9999 permutations).

 Fig1.9.png Fig. 1.9.
 The dialog box for running PERMANOVA.

 The results of PERMANOVA are shown in a new separate window with text-form information for this analysis (Fig. 1.10).
 The first part of the file provides information regarding the choices made, such as transformations, the resemblance measure and the method and number of permutations.
-There is also information regarding the experimental design and whether any terms were excluded (see the section Pooling or excluding terms below).
-The default ‘Type’ of sums of squares is Type III, which will be discussed in detail in the section Unbalanced designs below.
+There is also information regarding the experimental design and whether any terms were excluded (see the section Pooling or excluding terms).
+The default ‘Type’ of sums of squares is Type III, which will be discussed in detail in the section Unbalanced designs.
 These three types of sums of squares are equivalent for one-way models or any balanced (equal replication) ANOVA designs, so need not concern us here.

 Fig1.10.png Fig. 1.10.
 Window of results from PERMANOVA on the Ekofisk macrofauna.